Justin Trottier: Political career

-Atheist activism
+Organizations

 In 2005 Trottier founded the University of Toronto Secular Alliance with Jennie Fiddes.
 The organization successfully lobbied for the secularization of the University of Toronto's graduation ceremony through the removal of convocation prayers.

-In March 2006, Trottier opened the Secular Freethought Centre, the first community centre in Canada for secular humanists.
+Then in March 2006, Trottier opened the Secular Freethought Centre, the first community centre in Canada for secular humanists.
 By January 2007 the Secular Freethought Centre had become the Centre for Inquiry Canada (CFI) and Trottier was hired as its first Executive Director.
 CFI currently operates 10 branches in Canada as a national educational charity.
 Until 2011, Trottier served as chief spokesperson and led the national office.

 In June 2010, Trottier hired Nathan Phelps, the estranged son of Pastor Fred Phelps of the notoriously anti-gay Westboro Baptist Church, to head up the Calgary, Alberta, branch of the Centre for Inquiry.
 Trottier's Canadian Campaign for Free Expression sparked the Centre for Inquiry's annual Blasphemy Day.

 Trottier co-founded the One School System Network which advocates for the defunding of the tax-payer supported Roman Catholic School System in Ontario.
 The One School System Network lobbied against the Conservative Party leader John Tory's 2007 election campaign proposal to fund all private faith-based schools in Ontario fully.

 In June 2014 he filed an affidavit and was granted intervenor status by the Supreme Court of Canada on behalf of the Canadian Secular Alliance, in the case of Mouvement laïque québécois v Saguenay, a Supreme Court of Canada case looking at the constitutionality of government prayer.
 Atheist Alain Simoneau and the secular rights organization Mouvement Laïque Québécois had initiated an action before the Quebec Human Rights Tribunal (Commission des droits de la personne et des droits de la jeunesse) against Jean Tremblay, Mayor of the Quebec town of Saguenay, calling for an end to the practice of the municipal council initiating its city council meetings with a Catholic prayer, on the basis that doing so infringes on freedom of conscience and religion.
 The Supreme Court unanimously agreed with the plaintiffs, and ordered an end to the practice.